 A dwarf watches over frozen mountains, a loyal bear next to him breathing out warm buffs of breath against the falling snow.
-The dwarf studies the tracks in the snow, and then lifts his firearm, beckoning the bear to continue forward.
+The dwarf studies the tracks in the snow, and then lifts his firearm, beckoning the bear to continue forward to hunt down the invader to his homeland.

 Stalking her prey, a troll loads a bolt into her crossbow.
 The panther is completely unaware of her, as she prowls through the jungle.
 Until it is too late.
 Before she can react, the bolt pierces her skull, as the troll walks calmly to claim her prize.